-The Estonian Institute of Historical Memory invites young scholars to take part in an international research competition on communism.
+The Estonian Institute of Historical Memory invites young scholars to participate in an international research competition on communism

-The Estonian Institute of Historical Memory invites researchers aged up to 35 (including) to take part in an international research competition with their scientific publications or unpublished master’s and doctoral theses on the topic of the history of communist ideology or the various aspects of the activities of communist regimes.
+The Estonian Institute of Historical Memory invites researchers aged up to 35 (included) to participate in an international research competition with their academic publications or unpublished Master’s and Doctoral theses on the history of communist ideology or the various aspects of the activities of communist regimes.
 The topics do not need to be related to Estonia’s history.

-Papers may be submitted in Estonian, English, Russian, German, French and Finnish.
-If the paper is completed in another language, please add a summary in one of these languages.
-Submissions will be accepted from 1 October until 31 October 2018.
+Papers may be submitted in Estonian, English, Russian or German.
+If the paper is in a different language, please add a summary in one of the aforementioned languages.
+Submissions will be accepted until September 15, 2024 (included).

 Statute of the Estonian Institute of Historical Memory International Research Papers Competition

-The objective of this international research papers competition is to support the research work of young scholars (up to 35 years old) in the fields of research of the Estonian Institute of Historical Memory (henceforth EIHM).
+The objective of this international research papers competition is to support young scholars (up to 35 years old) in the fields of research of the Estonian Institute of Historical Memory (henceforth EIHM).

-- The competition will be announced on 1 October on the EIHM website (mnemosyne.ee) and the announcement will also be disseminated through the information channels of EIHM partners and in the media.
+- The competition will be announced on 1 December 2023 on the EIHM website (mnemosyne.ee).
+The announcement will be shared via EIHM channels, EIHM’s partners and in the media.

-- In order to apply for the competition, a research paper and other necessary documents have to be submitted by 31 October (including the deadline).
-The names of the winners and the titles of their papers will be disclosed on the EIHM website by 30 November of the same year at the latest.
+- In order to participate in the competition, a research paper and other necessary documents have to be submitted by 15 September 2024 (included).
+The names of the winners and the titles of their papers will be disclosed on the EIHM website by 30 November 2024 at the latest.

-- A research paper participating in the competition is understood as being:
+- A research paper submitted to the competition can be:

-- The themes of the research papers participating in the competition must tie in with one or several of the following fields of research:
+- The topic of a research paper participating in the competition must tie in with one or several of the following fields of research:

-5.2. human losses as the consequence of the implementation of the ideology and policies of communist regimes (crimes against humanity, war crimes and genocide);
+- human losses as a consequence of the implementation of the ideology and policies of communist regimes (including crimes against humanity, war crimes and genocide);

-5.3. material and environmental damage caused by the ideology, policies and economic system of communist regimes;
+- material and environmental damage caused by communist regimes;

-5.5. the social, intellectual and spiritual legacy of the actions, ideology, and undertakings of communist regimes aimed at exerting influence in countries that have formerly been under the rule of communist regimes as well as in other countries.
+- the societal and intellectual legacy of the actions, ideology, and influence of communist regimes aimed at exerting influence in countries that have formerly been ruled by communist regimes, as well as in other countries.

 - The competition will be announced in two categories:

-- Each participant (henceforth participant) may submit only one research paper that has been written in the same or preceding calendar year as that of the competition.
-Collectives of authors are also considered as participants.
+- Each competition participant (henceforth participant) may submit one research paper that has been written in the same or preceding calendar year of the competition.
+Collectives of authors are considered a single participant.

-- Participants submit their research papers in PDF format, and other necessary documents, as e-mail attachments to the address email@example.com under the heading ‘EIHM Research Papers Competition’:
+- Participants submit their research papers in PDF format along with other required documents as e-mail attachments to the address email@example.com under the heading ‘EIHM Research Papers Competition’:

-- The EIHM will form a jury for carrying out the competition in accordance with the receipt of research papers.
-The chairman of the jury is a member of the Council or the management of the EIHM and has the deciding vote.
+- The EIHM will form a jury for according to the submission of research papers.
+The chairman of the jury is the EIHM Council or Board member.
 Jury members must have a doctoral degree (PhD).

-- If a jury member is a supervisor of a research paper submitted to the competition or is a close relative, spouse or family member of a participant in the competition, or has a conflict of interest deriving from some other circumstance regarding a particular paper that had been submitted to the competition, this jury member will not participate in evaluating the research paper in question.
+- If a jury member is a supervisor of a research paper submitted to the competition, or a close relative, spouse or family member of a participant, or has a conflict of interest deriving from some other circumstance regarding a particular paper that had been submitted to the competition, this jury member will abstain from evaluating the research paper in question.

-- Each jury member will independently familiarise himself / herself with the papers in his field of expertise, filling out the evaluation form for each individual research paper (see the appendix).
+- Each jury member will independently familiarise themselves with the papers, and fills out the evaluation form for each individual research paper (see the appendix).
 The completed evaluation forms will be sent to all jury members.

-- The competition winners will be selected by a simple majority in voting held at a meeting of the jury.
+- The competition winners will be selected by a simple majority vote held at a jury meeting.
 If the best two or more papers are tied in the number of points earned in the first voting round, a second voting round will be held for those papers.
-If the second voting round also produces a tie in the points awarded, a third voting round will be held.
+If the second voting round also produces a tie in awarded points, a third voting round will be held.
 Minutes will be recorded of the jury meeting(s).
 Jury meeting(s) may also be held electronically.

-- The jury has the right to propose to the EIHM not to award some of the prizes, or to declare the competition a failure, in the event of the absence of research papers of sufficient quality.
+- The jury has the right to propose to not award some of the prizes, or to declare the competition a failure, in the event of the absence of research papers of sufficient quality.